GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/chat-channel-components/message-composer.md

 ## Applying a Custom Modifier

-If you want to customize the background, paddings and other styling properties of the composer view, you can apply a custom modifier by implementing the method `makeComposerViewModifier` in the `ViewFactory`.
+If you want to customize the background, padding and other styling properties of the composer view, you can apply a custom modifier by implementing the method `makeComposerViewModifier` in the `ViewFactory`.
 Here's an example that changes the background of the composer view.

 ```swift
 func makeComposerViewModifier() -> some ViewModifier {